Rise to Success: Career Highlights of Chelsea Clinton

 Discover the career path of Chelsea Clinton, from the first major opportunity to industry-changing achievements.

-2001: Graduation from Stanford University
+2001: Graduation from Stanford

-2003: Master of Philosophy degree
+2003: Master of Philosophy Degree

 In 2003, Chelsea Clinton completed a Master of Philosophy degree in international relations at Oxford University.
+Her thesis was titled "The Global Fund to Fight AIDS, TB and Malaria: A Response to Global Threats, a Part of a Global Future".

-2003: Joins McKinsey & Company
+2003: Joined McKinsey & Company

 In 2003, Chelsea Clinton joined the consulting firm McKinsey & Company in New York City.

-2006: Works for Avenue Capital Group
+2006: Joined Avenue Capital Group

 In late 2006, Chelsea Clinton began working for Avenue Capital Group.

-2007: Campaigning for Hillary Clinton
+2007: Campaigning for Mother

-In 2007, Chelsea Clinton extensively campaigned on American college campuses for her mother's Democratic presidential nomination bid.
+In 2007, Chelsea Clinton campaigned extensively on American college campuses for her mother's Democratic presidential nomination bid.

-June 7, 2008: Hillary Clinton Concedes 2008 Democratic Nomination
+June 7, 2008: Hillary Clinton Concedes 2008 Democratic Presidential Nomination

 On June 7, 2008, Hillary Clinton conceded the 2008 Democratic presidential nomination to Barack Obama.

-2008: Speech at the Democratic National Convention
+2008: Chelsea Clinton at the Democratic National Convention

-At the 2008 Democratic National Convention, Chelsea Clinton called Hillary "my hero and my mother" and introduced her with a video tribute.
+At the 2008 Democratic National Convention, Chelsea Clinton called Hillary "my hero and my mother" and introduced her with a long video tribute.

-2010: Master of Public Health degree
+2010: Master of Public Health Degree

 In the spring of 2010, Chelsea Clinton completed a Master of Public Health degree at the Mailman School of Public Health of Columbia University.